 C-TRAN plans to adopt a Locally Preferred Alternative in the coming year.
 That’s Phase One.
 After that, we’ll bring the system into sharper focus during project development in Phase Two.
 Then comes construction in Phase Three.
 Keep in mind this is a years-long process, and construction could start in 2020 or 2021.

 How much will it cost?
 That’s to be determined, as many key details remain undecided for now.
 We’re committed to working closely with the Federal Transit Administration to ensure that the Mill Plain BRT project is eligible for major grant funding to help cover much of the cost.
 We are also seeking additional funding sources or will use available C-TRAN reserves.
-C-TRAN has received a $2 million Federal Congestion Mitigation and Air Quality (CMAQ) grant and a $1 million Surface Transportation Block Grant (STBG) through Southwest Washington Regional Transportation Council (RTC) for construction of the Mill Plain BRT project.
+C-TRAN has received a $3 million Federal Congestion Mitigation and Air Quality (CMAQ) grant through Southwest Washington Regional Transportation Council (RTC) for construction of the Mill Plain BRT project.
 C-TRAN operates debt-free, and that won’t change with this project.

 We’ll be starting public outreach in earnest in the coming weeks and months.
 That will include open house meetings and other opportunities to weigh in on the future of public transit in Clark County.
 You can also find more information about the Mill Plain BRT project at www.catchthevine.com.